pozapas/pozapas.github.io/content/podcasts/Decoding Causality.md

 In Season 1, two AI-generated voices guide us through the foundational concepts of causality, exploring groundbreaking ideas from The Book of Why.

-### Episode 1: From Data to Discovery: How We Learned to Ask Why
+### Episode 1: From Data to Discovery - How We Learned to Ask Why
 What separates humans from other species, and from today's AI systems, is not just the ability to observe patterns but the power to ask why.
 In this episode, we explore the profound shift that enabled humanity to move beyond mere data collection to uncovering the hidden web of cause and effect.
 From the Garden of Eden to the Cognitive Revolution, we trace the origins of causal reasoning and how it transformed our ability to understand and shape the world.